-Operator's Name: Operator's Employer: Evaluators Name: Make: Model: S/N#: (please provide a description o ents, boom length, counterweig f the equipment's configuration at the time of ht set-up, etc.) sk(s) performed by the operator during the evaluation such a ti-crane pick/lift, blind pick/lift, etc.) With respect to equipment that he/she: nat the candidate will operate, I have evaluated the candidate and have determined ii. has the skills and k sary to operate the equipment s nowledge as well as the ability t ment's load charts and the man o recognize and avert risk; and Evaluator's Signature: Date: an evaluation of the operato ch operator when the performance of the operator, or etraining is necessary.
-When retraining is required, the subject of the retraining.
+Operator's Name: Operator's Employer: Evaluators Name: Make: Model: S/N#: t (please provide a description of t ents, boom length, counterweight • • nt the time of provide a description of the task el basket, concrete bucket, multi- With respect to equipment that he/she: hat the candidate will operate, I ha ve evaluated the candidate and d have determined ii. has the skills and k ssary to operate the equipment sa nowledge as well as the ability to oment's load charts and the manuf recognize and avert risk; and Evaluator's Signature: Date: ovided in relevant topics for each ce of the operator, or an evaluation of the operate or's knowledge, indicates that retr ate the operator with respect to th aining is necessary.
+When retra